husseinaluie/FlowSieve/Tutorial/Basic/ABOUT_TUTORIAL.md

 # Basic Tutorial {#tutorials2}
 [TOC]

-\brief This tutorial shows the basic functionality of the coarse-graining codebase.
+This tutorial shows the basic functionality of the coarse-graining codebase.

+---

 It includes:
 - a python script to generate a sample dataset: `generate_data.py`